 Obscure gastrointestinal bleeding comprises cases of gastrointestinal bleeding, either overt or occult, with unremarkable conventional endoscopic study (upper endoscopy and colonoscopy).
 This entity accounts for 5% of all cases of gastrointestinal hemorrhage.
-The majority of these cases are due to small-bowel bleeding, which poses both diagnostic and therapeutic challenges (1).
+The majority of these cases are due to small-bowel bleeding which poses both diagnostic and therapeutic challenges (1).

-The advent of enteroscopy techniques that allow a complete bowel inspection, most notably capsule endoscopy (CE), has revolutionized the approach to these patients.
-In fact, it is recommended by most clinical practice guidelines as the first line in the study of occult gastrointestinal bleeding (OGIB) (1).
-Evidence suggests that CE is superior to push-enteroscopy, radiographic small-bowel studies, and angiography (2-4).
-Furthermore, CE has performed similar to double-balloon enteroscopy (DBE) and may further increase the yield of DBE (5,6).
+The advent of enteroscopy techniques allowing for complete bowel inspection, most notably CE, has revolutionized the approach to these patients.
+In fact, it is recommended as the first line in the study of OGIB by most clinical practice guidelines (1).
+Evidence suggests that CE is superior to push-enteroscopy, radiographic smallbowel studies and angiography (2-4).
+Also, CE performed similarly to double-balloon enteroscopy (DBE), and may further increase the yield of DBE (5, 6)

 ^{99m}Tc RBC scintigraphy is a widely used and highly sensitive method for the detection of gastrointestinal bleeding.
 It identifies bleeding with rates as low as 0.04 mL/min (7).
-However, it has been demonstrated that it correlates poorly with other diagnostic tests, such as angiography, and does not predict further diagnostic and therapeutic course (8,9).
+However, it has been demonstrated that it correlates poorly with other diagnostic tests, such as angiography, and does not predict further diagnostic and therapeutic course (8, 9).

-To date, there are no studies correlating the findings of ^{99m}Tc RBC scintigraphy and CE.
-Therefore, this study aimed to assess the diagnostic performance of ^{99m}Tc RBC scintigraphy and CE in patients with OGIB, either overt or occult.
+To this date, there are no studies correlating the findings of ^{99m}Tc RBC scintigraphy and CE.
+Therefore, this study aims to assess the diagnostic performance of ^{99m}Tc RBC scintigraphy and CE in patients with OGIB, either overt or occult.